UTAustin-SwarmLab/Neuro-Symbolic-Video-Search-Temporal-Logic/README.md

 1. Clone this repository.
 2. Navigate to the makefile and modify the user input section.
-    - For example: `CODE_PATH := /home/repos/Neuro-Symbolic-Video-Frame-Search/`
+    - For example: `CODE_PATH := /home/repos/Neuro-Symbolic-Video-Search-Temporal-Logic/`
 3. Execute `make pull_docker_image`
 4. Execute `make build_docker_image`
 5. Execute `make run_docker_container_gpu`
     - Note: If you are a developer: `make run_dev_docker_container_gpu`
 6. Execute `make exec_docker_container`
-7. Inside the container, navigate to `/opt/Neuro-Symbolic-Video-Frame-Search`
+7. Inside the container, navigate to `/opt/Neuro-Symbolic-Video-Search-Temporal-Logic`
 8. Inside the container, execute `bash install.sh`
+    - Note: If you are a developer: `bash install.sh dev`

 **Development Inside the Container**
 Enjoy your development environment inside the container!